 It involves respectfully considering voices on either side of the political aisle, because each side has notable points similar to what the other has made too.

-While it won’t cost the federal government more money, this plan will cost one or more billionaires what they think is/are their marketplace advantage(s).
+While this won’t cost the federal government – taxpayers – more money, this plan will cost one or more billionaires what they think is/are their marketplace advantage(s).
 More on that below.
 But briefly, some on both sides of the political aisle have argued for years that the “system is rigged.”
 In principle, editorially we have no problem with money honestly earned.
 By contrast, this publication does have an editorial issue with money unethically, illegally, or otherwise earned by manipulating economic, regulatory, and political systems.

 NIMBYite Fear Overcome by Understanding Facts, Evidence, #HousingChoice, #Yimby